Georg Wilhelm Richmann: Career

-Richmann performed pioneering work on electricity and atmospheric electricity, and also worked on calorimetry, collaborating with Mikhail Lomonosov.
+After his education, Richmann spent the rest of his life as a professor of physics at the university in St. Petersburg and a center of scientific research.
+There he dealt with problems of thermodynamics and with investigations of electrical phenomena.

+He became famous for establishing the first general equation for calorimetric calculations.
+This law was later called Richmann's law in his honor.

+Richmann also became famous for his investigations on thunderstorm electricity, which led to his tragic death in 1753.
 Richmann also worked as a tutor to the children of Count Andrei Osterman.
 Richmann translated Alexander Pope's Essay on Man into German from French, which appeared in 1741.
 In that year, he was also elected a member of the St. Petersburg Academy of Sciences.

 Accidental death

-Richmann was electrocuted in St. Petersburg on 6 August 1753 (Old Style, 26 July 1753) while "trying to quantify the response of an insulated rod to a nearby storm."
+Richmann was electrocuted in Saint Petersburg on 6 August 1753 (Old Style, 26 July 1753) while "trying to quantify the response of an insulated rod to a nearby storm."
 He is said to have been attending a meeting of the Academy of Sciences when he heard thunder, whereupon he ran home with his engraver to capture the event for posterity.
-While the experiment was underway, a discharge reported to have been ball lightning appeared and collided with Richmann's head leaving him with a red spot on his forehead, his shoes blown open, and parts of his clothes singed.
+While the experiment was underway, a discharge reported to have been ball lightning appeared and collided with Richmann's head leaving him with a red spot on his forehead, his left shoe blown open, and parts of his clothes singed.
 The ball lightning arising from the apparatus was the cause of his death.
 An explosion followed "like that of a small Cannon" that knocked the engraver out, split the room's door frame, and tore the door off its hinges.
-Richmann was apparently the first person in history to die while conducting electrical experiments.
+This incident represents the first documented case of ball lightning, and Richmann appears to be the first person in history to have lost his life while conducting electrical experiments.